bbauska/JH-Web-Developers/README.md

 27 videos, 4 readings
   1. Video: Welcome to Module 2: Introduction to CSS3

-    a.
-Reading: Recommended Books
+    I. Reading: Recommended Books

-    b.
+    II.
 Reading: New Tutorials - here is how...

   2. Video: Lecture 11: Power of CSS
   3. Video: Lecture 12: Anatomy of a CSS Rule